#rvm on irc.freenode.net

 RVM supports few ways of upgrading itself.

 Every month or two a stable release of RVM is created, it includes minor version increase.
 Between releases only bugfixes and ruby version updates are added to it with teeny version update.
-Normal development and major changes continue on master branch to install it use head version.
+Normal development and major changes continue on the master branch to install it use head version.
 It's important to use head version before reporting errors as those could be already fixed.

 $ rvm get stable